DNA64/SuperHakchi/Installing_a_Custom_Kernel.md

 2. Select <kbd>Kernel</kbd> from the menu bar at the top of the Hakchi2 window and select <kbd>Flash custom kernel</kbd> and proceed with the on screen instructions.
 Leave Hakchi2 open.

 ![Failed to load image](https://github.com/DNA64/SuperHakchi/blob/master/hakchi2_flash_custom_kernel.png "Example 2")

+**Congratulations!**

+You've completed this part of the guide and should now have a backup of your <kbd>kernel.img</kbd> and a custom kernel installed to the SNES Classic.
+You can continue to the next part of the Guide.